 Uppsala Center for Sustainable Development (CDS).
 Aims to be a catalyst for research and education on sustainable development at Uppsala’s two universities, Uppsala University (UU) and Swedish University for Agricultural Sciences (SLU).

 Dag Hammarskjöld Foundation, Uppsala

-Links to all Swedish universities (INETMEDIA.nu)
+Links to all Swedish universities and colleges (INETMEDIA.nu)

 American Institute of Pakistan Studies (AIPS), consortium of twenty-five American institutions of higher education involved in research on Pakistan.
 Based at the Dept. of Anthropology, University of Wisconsin in Madison.
 Nordic Association for South Asian Studies, NASA